Table of Contents

 What is Spousal Maintenance?

-Spousal maintenance, also referred to as spousal support or alimony, refers to payment by one spouse to the other spouse following a divorce or legal separation.
-Arizona takes a needs-based approach to determine spousal maintenance, which is designed to limit the negative financial impact of divorce, by providing financial support, for a designated period of time, to a spouse who cannot meet their reasonable expenses on their own.
-Payments are ordered only for as long as necessary.
-The goals is to create a ‘bridge’ to financial independence and to encourage financial independence by the party seeking maintenance.
+Spousal maintenance, often referred to as spousal support or alimony, refers to payment by one spouse to the other spouse following a divorce or legal separation.
+Arizona takes a needs-based approach to determining spousal maintenance.
+Spousal maintenance is designed to limit the negative financial impact of divorce by providing financial support for a period of time to a spouse who cannot meet his or her reasonable expenses on their own.
+Payments are ordered only for as long as the receiving spouse needs them.
+The goals of any spousal maintenance award is to create a bridge to financial independence for both spouses as soon as possible, and to encourage financial independence by the party seeking maintenance.

-It is important to note that it is not a substitute or supplement for child support payments.
+It is important to note that spousal maintenance is not a substitute or supplement for child support payments.
 It is a wholly separate consideration, to be paid separately.
 For further information, please see our articles regarding child support in Arizona.

 How it Works